agardnerIT/python-opentelemetry-manual-instrumentation/README.md

 It is under 5 minutes long and by the end, your first spans will be getting shown in the console.
 Don't worry if you don't know what a Span is, I'll discuss that in the video.

-## Tutorial 2: Set Span Status, Add Span Attributes and Span Events
+## Part 2: Set Span Status, Add Span Attributes and Span Events

 Click the image to jump to YouTube.